Krishnan Ramanathan is being double-billed for his home security system. Should he just stop paying it?

 Answer

 ADT should have closed your account when it promised it would, instead of keeping two accounts open.
-While I can understand how the company might be confused if there’s a lag time between your move date and activating your new home’s alarm system, it’s no excuse.
+While I can understand how the company might get confused if there’s a lag time between your move date and you activating your new home’s alarm system.
+It’s no excuse.

-By the way, you shouldn’t feel as if you’re limited to the 500 characters ADT offers on its site.
+By the way, you shouldn’t feel limited to the 500 characters that ADT offers on its site.
 We publish the names, number and email addresses of the ADT executives on this site.

 By the way, ADT is no stranger to our site.
 We’ve dealt with ADT problems in the past, and something tells me we will again in the future.

 I’m not sure if you should have stopped paying your bill.
-That’s an extreme measure, and you’re right, it can result in your account being closed and referred to a collection agency.
+Taking such an extreme measure can indeed lead to the closure of your account.
+It can also lead to a referral to a collection agency, as you rightly pointed out.
 I can think of several intermediate steps, up to and including an appeal to a manager, that might have yielded better results.
+(Here’s how to contact the CEO directly.)

-By the way, nice work in keeping screenshots of your conversation with the ADT rep. A reliable paper trail, as you know, is key to fixing a problem.
-It may even let you shortcut the seemingly endless “hold” times you and your wife experienced, as long as you send your message to the right person.
+By the way, nice job keeping screenshots of your conversation with the ADT representative.
+A reliable paper trail, as you know, is key to fixing a problem.
+It may even let you shortcut the seemingly endless “hold” times you and your wife experienced.
+But just as long as you send your message to the right person.
+(Related: My husband died.
+Can I get out of this ADT contract?)

 I contacted ADT on your behalf.
-The company investigated your claim and agreed to close your old account and begin charging your new one when it said it would.
+The company investigated your claim and agreed to close your old account.
+They will begin charging your new one when it said it would.
 It mailed you a refund of $97 to cover the erroneous billing to your previous account.